JanJericevic/MiRco_docs/docs/MiRco/mirco_ros_control.md

 - returns to the station and picks up the gear
 - goes to an end position

 **conveyor.launch**: Demo pick and place application for the manipulator.
+Same as `delivery.launch` without repositioning of the mobile base.

 ### Config files
 #### arm_gripper_joint_sources.yaml